 Since 2010 France has collaborated with Clarrus | EM Sciences, to facilitate Project Management learning programs and workshops, and also facilitates the Communications workshops for Mitacs.

-Mary is a respected advisor to boards of directors, leaders and teams.
-She is known for her work on governance, strategic planning, organizational design and development and on planning and managing major change projects.
-The key to her approach is to support leaders in translating their plans for change into reality.
+Mary is known for her work on governance, strategic planning, organizational design and development and on planning and managing major change projects.

 Mary has led over 200 engagements on organizational review, strategic planning, services review and planning for and implementing projects.
 She has experience in healthcare, social services, education, manufacturing, retail, energy, chemicals. financial and professional services and is a skilled group facilitator supporting the development of plans, consulting stakeholders and gaining acceptance of planned changes.